 Opening a Bank Account for Estate Funds

 By , J.D.
+UC Berkeley School of Law

-What Kind of Account to Open
+What Kind of Bank Account to Open for an Estate

-You'll want an account that allows you to write checks, so you can pay the deceased person's final bills and court costs and eventually distribute monetary gifts to beneficiaries.
+You'll want an account that allows you to write checks, so you can pay the deceased person's final bills and probate court costs and eventually distribute monetary gifts to beneficiaries.
 Which kind of account is right for you depends on your circumstances.

 During a typical probate, which lasts less than a year, a basic checking account will work.
 You can deposit any estate income into it and use the funds to pay debts and expenses.
 Especially if a significant amount of money is involved, try to find an account that pays at least a small amount of interest.